Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg model: Global phase diagram

 We begin with the computation of ground state energies.
 All energies and order parameters are computed with $D=8$ PEPS, if not otherwise specified.
 We first compare PEPS ground state energies with available DMRG energies and variational QMC energies.
 Although our systems are based on open boundaries, finite-size scaling (FSS) formulas can still work very well~\cite{liu2019}.
 In a previous work, it has been shown that our method has extremely high precision for both unfrustated and frustrated models~\cite{liu2019}.
 For the unfrustrated case, i.e., $J_2=0$, the obtained energies and magnetizations agree excellently with standard (QMC) results.
 For frustrated cases, the ground state energy in 2D limit at $J_2=0.5$ is $-0.49635(5)$, very close to the corresponding DMRG lower bound energy with $-0.4968$.
 Here we check the ground state energy at another highly frustrated point $J_2=0.55$.
 We compute systems $L\times L$ for $L=8-24$.
 Shown in Fig.~\ref{fig:GSenergy_J055}(a), we use the whole system $\tilde{L}=L$ for FSS versus $1/\tilde{L}$ to obtain the extrapolated energy with $-0.48572(9)$.
 Alternatively, we can also use other central bulk choices such as $\tilde{L}=L-2$, $\tilde{L}=L-4$ for FSS, and they give almost the same extrapolated energies.
-The vQMC energies with different Lanczos projection steps on periodic systems and DMRG energies on cylinders are also presented.
+The DMRG energies with cylindrical boundary condition (CBC) taken from Ref.~\cite{gong2014}, and the vQMC energies with different Lanczos projection steps with periodic boundary condition (PBC) taken from Ref.~\cite{hu2013} and are also presented, as well as the PBC energies from a method combining restricted Boltzmann machine and pair-product states (RBM+PP)~\cite{nomura2021}.
 The DMRG and vQMC p=2 energies on each size look very close, while this might be a coincidence.
-Through the direct comparison, we can see that PEPS results using central bulks have much smaller finite-size effects, and it provides us more reliable extrapolated energies in the 2D limit.
 In Fig.~\ref{fig:GSenergy_J055}(b), we note that the estimated 2D limit DMRG energy $E_{\rm DMRG} \simeq -0.4863$ should be regarded as their lower bound due to finite-size effects.
+The extrapolated 2D limit energy of PEPS from finite size scaling is about $-0.48572(9)$, very close to the DMRG lower bound energy $-0.4863$.
+These results are are from different boundary conditions, and we can use their obtained extrapolated energy in the 2D limit for indirect comparison.
+For frustrated models with CBC and PBC, the precise energy leading scaling with respect to linear system size $L$ is theoretically unclear.
+Considering CBC and PBC have small boundary effects, usually people can reasonably assume the energy scales as $E(\tilde{L})=E_{\infty}+c/\tilde{L}^3$ where $\tilde{L}=L$ for DMRG, vQMC and RBM+PP results, according to the knowledge on the Heisenberg model~\cite{miles2012}.
+Such a $1/L^3$ leading scaling indeed seems to work well for fittings, and the obtained 2D energy of DMRG results using $L=6-12$~\cite{gong2014}, vQMC p=2 results using $L=6-10$~\cite{hu2013} and RBM+PP results using $L=6-16$~\cite{nomura2021} are $-0.4852(2)$, $-0.4848(3)$ and $-0.4845(1)$, respectively, shown in Fig.~\ref{fig:GSenergy_J055}(c).
+If $L=6$ is excluded, the fits (not shown in Fig.~\ref{fig:GSenergy_J055}(c) for clearness) give corresponding DMRG, vQMC p=2 and RBM+PP extrapolated energy about $-0.48552(7)$, $-0.4854$ (only two points for fit) and $-0.4846(1)$, still higher than our obtained 2D energy $-0.48572(9)$.
+In anyway, these detailed analyses demonstrate our energy is among the most accurate ones.
+A similar analysis at $J_2=0.5$ can be found in Appendix.~\ref{app:energyJ2_0.5}.
+We would mention that because our finite PEPS energies are based on open boundary conditions, due to boundary effects, one should neither directly compare them with DMRG or vQMC results size by size, nor use the large size energy, say $24\times 24$, as an 2D estimation to directly compare with other 2D estimated energies.
+Nevertheless, the central bulk energy like $\tilde{L}=L-4$ show much smaller finite-size effects and can be used to directly estimate the 2D limit energy, as is seen in Fig.~\ref{fig:GSenergy_J055}(a) and (c).